Skip to main content

 IP address of protocol LIF.

 ONTAP NAS drivers: We recommend specifying dataLIF.
-If not provided, Astra Trident fetches data LIFs from the SVM.
+If not provided, Trident fetches data LIFs from the SVM.
 You can specify a fully-qualified domain name (FQDN) to be used for the NFS mount operations, allowing you to create a round-robin DNS to load-balance across multiple data LIFs.

 ONTAP SAN drivers: Do not specify for iSCSI.
-Astra Trident uses ONTAP Selective LUN Map to discover the iSCI LIFs needed to establish a multi path session.
+Trident uses ONTAP Selective LUN Map to discover the iSCI LIFs needed to establish a multi path session.
 A warning is generated if dataLIF is explicitly defined.

 10.0.0.2